-“No,” Eric agreed, grinning at the sight of his daughter, “Not right now.”
+“No,” Eric agreed, grinning joyously at Bloom.
+“Not right now.”

 Beth grabbed her key from the lock and slammed the front door behind her as she stormed into the house.
 Chrystal Petite, who was basking in the comfort of her home on her day off, poked her head from around the door in mild annoyance and confusion.

 “Yeah, fine,” Beth grumbled, stomping into the living room and flopping down on the two-seater.

 “In a minute.”

 Chrystal folded her arms, unimpressed.
 “No, not ‘in a minute’, young lady.
 Now.”

 “Fine,” Beth spat.
 She tugged her trainers off and tossed them across the room.
 One of her trainers flew straight into a family picture and knocked it off the mantle.

 Beth ignored her and hauled herself off the settee, making a beeline for the old toy crate that they kept beside the telly.
 She flipped the lid open and started rummaging through it.

 “What are you doing now?” her mother demanded.
 “Beth, look at me!”